-- It is aimed at the entire staff of the Institution, except for personnel engaged for the Security Area, Advisors to Presidency and/or the Board of Directors, and Argentine personnel stationed abroad. - It is essential to risk management and Corporate Governance of the Institution ("Guidelines for Corporate Governance in Financial Institutions" (BCRA Communication "A" 5201, as amended and supplemented). - It is progressively tailored and perfected, in accordance with experience gained, in order to obtain better results for the Institution. - It implements the same criteria in measuring the different Business Units, making no distinctions as regards areas or employees.
+- Lt is aimed at the entire staff of the Institution, except for personnel engaged for the Security Area, Advisors to Presidency and/or the Board of Directors, and Argentine personnel stationed abroad. - It is essential to risk management and Corporate Governance of the Institution ("Guidelines for Corporate Governance in Financial Institutions" (BCRA Communication "A" 5201, as amended and supplemented). - Lt is progressively tailored and perfected, in accordance with experience gained, in order to obtain better results for the Institution. - Lt implements the same criteria in measuring the different Business Units, making no distinctions as regards areas or employees.

 The Board of Directors pays special attention to the design and implementation of the Encouragement and Motivation Program.
 It monitors and reviews such Program to ensure that it is operating as intended and that it complies with approved policies and procedures.
+Considering the need to supplement the current program with tools that help improve efficiency, in line with the Bank's business objectives, mechanisms are added for recognizing individual productivity, in order to promote utmost efficiency.

-In addition, on 03/16/2023, the Board approved the Operating Regulations of the Incentives to Personnel Committee (which Purpose is detailed in Section 6.3 hereof).
-The incentives that are determined through the Encouragement and Motivation Program, risk measures, and risks actually assumed are regularly evaluated in order to verify their consistency with proposed objectives.
+In addition, the Operating Regulations of the Incentives to Personnel Committee are in place (which Purpose is detailed in Section 6.3 hereof, as amended as of 05/24/2024).